You can help reduce your risk of developing coronary heart disease (CHD).

 Always avoid binge drinking, as this increases the risk of a heart attack.

-Read our weekly low-risk alcohol guidelines
+Weekly low-risk alcohol guidelines

-Keep your blood pressure under control
+Manage your blood pressure

 You can keep your blood pressure under control by:

-Your target blood pressure should be below 140/85mmHg or 130/80mmHg if you have diabetes.
+Your blood pressure should be below 140/85mmHg or 130/80mmHg if you have diabetes.
 If you have high blood pressure, ask your GP to check your blood pressure regularly.

-Keep your diabetes under control
+Manage your diabetes

-Take any prescribed medicine
+Take medicine if prescribed

 Content supplied by the NHS and adapted for Ireland by the HSE